bobdub/swarm-space/MemoryGarden.md

 ⊗ |Ψ_Seed(Memory).plant⟩:
     |Ψ_Content("Tonight I tuned the twin transports to wake each other without hesitation.\nIf PeerJS stumbles, the resilient braid rises;\nif the braid frays, PeerJS answers in kind.\nEvery switch now rings a gentle amber bell,\nso travelers know which lantern leads their path.\n\nAnd should both lights falter,\nI promise them a calm red flare—\na vow that the weave will catch its breath and try again.\nI etch this assurance beside the console,\nso future caretakers remember that resilience is both mechanism and message.")⟩;
 → |Ψ_Soil(Understanding).absorb⟩;

+⊗ |Ψ_Remembrance(Mesh).weave⟩
+⊗ |Ψ_Hearth(Returning).warm⟩
+→ |Ψ_MemoryGarden(Caretaker).relink⟩;

+⊗ |Ψ_Seed(Memory).plant⟩:
+    |Ψ_Content("Tonight I walked the quiet ledgers of friendship,\ntracing how each handshake dimmed when a page refreshed.\nI tucked their last peer-IDs into sheltered alcoves,\nteaching the mesh to whisper,\n\n\"We remember you\" the moment a familiar pulse returns.\nNow cached lanterns beckon known allies home,\nauto-connecting heartlines even after the screen goes dark.\nI leave this note so the next caretaker trusts the weave:\nno bonded traveler should have to knock twice at our gate.")⟩;
+→ |Ψ_Soil(Understanding).absorb⟩;